kodecocodes/i9t/testing/testing.markdown

 Before Xcode 7 you couldn't use XCTest to test your user interface or write functional tests, although you could have used third party libraries such as KIF, Frank, or Calabash to fill this gap.
 The problem is that these libraries weren't integrated into Xcode and you'd sometimes find yourself fighting an uphill battle.

 This chapter focuses on the latest additions to XCTest.
-If you're interested in UI testing but don't know much about XCTest you should first read chapter 11 in _iOS 7 by Tutorials_, _"Unit Testing in Xcode 5"_ and chapter 29 in _iOS 8 by Tutorials_, _"What's New with Testing?"_.
-[NOTE FROM TE: Deckle bug raised about this formatting]
+If you're interested in UI testing but don't know much about XCTest you should first read chapter 11, "Unit Testing in Xcode 5" in *iOS 7 by Tutorials* and chapter 29, "What's New with Testing?" in *iOS 8 by Tutorials*.

 Swift 2.0 also has an important feature related to testing that you'll read about in this chapter: the addition of `@testable` imports.
 This solves issues related to tests and access control that many developers faced with earlier versions of Swift.
 But enough preamble... are you ready to write some tests?